 The Assyrian Church of the East has about 46,000 followers.

 Despite their minority status, Christians have long been among Syria's elite.
 They have been represented in many of the political groups which have vied for control of the country, including the secular Arab nationalist and socialist movements which eventually came to the fore.

 The founder of the Baath Party, which has ruled Syria since 1963, was a Christian, and Christians rose to senior positions in the party, government and security forces, although they are generally not seen to have any real power compared with their Alawite and Sunni colleagues.

 Although, like other Syrians, they had very limited civil and political freedoms, Christians are believed to have valued the rights and protection accorded to minorities by Hafez al-Assad, who was president between 1971 and 2000, and by his son Bashar.

 A large proportion of the country's Sunnis also tolerated or supported the Assads, whom they saw as guarantors of stability.

-Hundreds of thousands of Christians have been displaced by the fighting or left the country in the past two years.
-Melkite Greek Catholic Patriarch Gregorios III Laham recently said more than 1,000 Christians had been killed, "entire villages… cleared of their Christian inhabitants", and more than 40 churches and Christian centres damaged or destroyed.
+Hundreds of thousands of Christians have been displaced by fighting or left the country.
+Melkite Greek Catholic Patriarch Gregorios III Laham said last year that more than 1,000 Christians had been killed, entire villages cleared, and dozens of churches and Christian centres damaged or destroyed.